max576/DS_GRP1/README.md

 _textfunction_for_dash.py_

-_master.csv_ (This will need to be downloaded from the teams repo becuase itŝ too big for github)
+_master.csv_ (This will need to be downloaded from the teams repo becuase it`s too big for github)

 By default, the master dataset does not include the covid data.
-If you want the covid dataset, you will need to download:
+If you want the covid dataset, you will need to download and put the following files into the same folder as the other files:

-_Data (folder)_
+_Data_ (folder)

+_Youtube_trump_df_with_Sentiments_Vader.csv_ (Needs to be taken from teams and put into the _Data_ folder)

 _data_reformat.py_

-To make the covid dataset part of the master dataset, just run data_reformat.py then proceed as usual to the dashboard.
+To make the covid dataset part of the master dataset, just run _data_reformat.py_ then proceed as usual to the dashboard.

-To run the dashboard, you will need to run executable.py and follow its instructions.
+To run the dashboard, you will need to run _executable.py_ and follow its instructions.
 The instructions will tell you to input filters to reduce the dataset.
 Here is an explaination of all of the filter options:

 To not compare, the filter should look like this: